dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 * README.md summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```